 - Zawale REA Ltd.

-Try to call the REA at least two weeks before you take possession of your property.
-You will need to provide:
+1. Call your local REA at least two weeks before you take possession of your property.

 - your full name